Does it snow in Portugal?

 The cultural and historical richness of the region also draws in travelers from far and wide.

-Due to this, you can be confident that you will see snow if you visit the region during winter.
+This means that you can be confident that you will see snow if you visit the region during winter.

 2. Parque Natural de Montesinho